-Save the date for our annual Parents' Night Out on the Or Zarua roof!
-Enjoy an evening of fun and socializing with other parents in the OZ community.
-Invite friends along - all are welcome!
+Join us for our annual Parents' Night Out on the O"Z roof!
+Enjoy an evening of fun and socializing with other parents in the O"Z community with hors d'oeuvres, cocktails and games.

-Bring your kids along for dinner and a movie at the same time!
+Bring your kids along for pizza, ice cream and a movie!

 Where the Talmud Meets the Zohar

 Wednesdays, July 12, 26, and August 2, 7:00 pm

 It is always fascinating to discover how one Jewish masterwork makes

 great use of other Jewish texts.
 With the Zohar, the great Middle Ages

 compendium of mystical commentary and exploration, it is evident that